reimagined/resolve/docs/basics/frontend.md

 * **reducers** - Specifies the file containing the Redux reducer definition.
 * **middlewares** - Specifies the file containing the Redux middleware definitions.

-Based on the specified setting, reSolve injects client code to facilitate client-server communication:
+Based on the specified settings, reSolve injects client code to facilitate client-server communication:
 * Redux actions are generated for available reSolve aggregate commands.
-* Auxiliary reducer and middleware code are generated to handle these actions and send the corresponding commands to the server.
+* Auxiliary reducer and middleware code is generated to handle these actions and send the corresponding commands to the server.

 To connect components to the backend, use the following resolve-redux library's higher order components (HOCs):

 * **connectReadModel** - Connects a component to Read Model.
 * **connectViewModel** - Connects a component to a View Model.

 A connected component obtains additional props providing access to the Read Model data and available Redux actions mapped to reSolve commands.
-You can chain the connectReadModel function call with the Redux **connect** function call:
+You can chain the **connectReadModel** function call with the Redux **connect** function call:

 [embedmd]:# (..\..\examples\shopping-list\client\containers\MyLists.js /export const mapStateToOptions/ /^\)/)